kubeflow/pipelines/samples/README.md

 * The sample file should be either `*.py` or `*.ipynb`, and its file name is consistent with its directory name.
 * For `*.py` sample, it's recommended to have a main invoking `kfp.compiler.Compiler().compile()` to compile the pipeline function into pipeline yaml spec.
-* For `*.ipynb` sample, parameters (e.g., experiment name and project name) should be defined in a dedicated cell and tagged as parameter.
+* For `*.ipynb` sample, parameters, including but not limited to `experiment_name` and `project_name`, should be defined in a dedicated cell and tagged as parameter.
 Detailed guideline is [here](https://github.com/nteract/papermill).
 Also, all the environment setup and preparation should be within the notebook, such as by `!pip install packages`